Name: Jimmy White

 These were answered emphatically however with a run to the semi-finals of the UK Championship (eventually losing out to Davis), before a brilliant Masters victory at Wembley against Terry Griffiths in the final.
 He then followed this up with a run at the Crucible, defeating Rex Williams, Eddie Charlton, Cliff Thorburn and Kirk Stevens to make his first final.

-Unfortunately for Jimmy however he came up against the machine that was Steve Davis and despite recovering from 12-4 down to make it 16-17, he just came up short, losing out 18-6.
+Unfortunately for Jimmy however he came up against the machine that was Steve Davis and despite recovering from 12-4 down to make it 16-17, he was to lose the match 18-16.
 As we all know though, it would not be the last time that White was to suffer such disappointment…

-1984/5 saw a few more invitational events go his way, but it was the following year which would see him finally win his first ranking event title at the Mercantile Credit Classic.
-Helping him to maintain his position of number seven in the rankings, this seemed to give White a bit more confidence and more big titles came his way including the Grand Prix and the British Open crowns.
+1984/5 saw a few more invitational events come his way, but it was the following year which would see him finally win his first ranking event title at the Mercantile Credit Classic.
+Helping him to maintain his position of number seven in the rankings, this seemed to give Jimmy a lift and he soon added further important titles with victory at the Grand Prix and the British Open.
 Along with another World semi-final, these helped to move him up to a career-high ranking of number two in the world, right behind his great rival Steve Davis.

 A new rival

-The next couple of years saw only one further title come his way, but his form remained consistent and he kept a place in the top four as the 1980′s came to a close.
+The next couple of years saw just one further title come his way, but his form remained consistent and he maintained a place among the top four as the 1980’s came to a close.
 As his great rival Steve Davis began to slow down ever so slightly, Jimmy must have thought that his opportunity to finally become the dominant force in the game had arrived.

 Unfortunately for him however, just as Davis began his decline, another young superstar by the name of Stephen Hendry was beginning his emergence, indeed pushing Jimmy to a deciding frame in their 1988 World Championship meeting in the second round.

 At the World Championship final in 1990 however, Hendry took his revenge, defeating White 18-12 to become the youngest ever world champion.
-White had looked great up until the final, defeating David Taylor, John Virgo, Terry Griffiths and finally his old rival Davis to get that far, but Hendry was just too strong for him.
+White had played well up until the final, defeating David Taylor, John Virgo, Terry Griffiths and finally his old rival Davis to get that far, but Hendry was ultimately to prove too strong for him.

 Hendry hat-trick